ipconfiger/bibi/README.md

     $bibi new_post post_name

-if you use mac,this command will try to open mou markdown editor to edit new file
+if you use mac,this command will try to open markdown editor to edit new file